navikt/etterlevelse/apps/frontend/readme.md

 `gcloud auth login`

-Remember to flush sockets you can't login
+Remember to flush sockets when you can't login

 `chrome://net-internals/#sockets`